cybersafe-dev/cybersafety-tool/content/minisite.md

     best practice.

     Once you click on the ‘Get Started’ button at the top, you will be asked to register by email, and you’re good to go!
-Relative to your school size your dashboard will give you a specific number of leaders, teachers and pupils who must complete the short online survey, which takes **no more than 15 minutes**.
+Relative to your school size your dashboard will give you a specific number of leaders, teachers and pupils who must complete the short online survey, which takes approximately **10 minutes**.
 Once the surveys are complete you can submit the results and we do the rest.
   awards: >-
     * Understand how cybersafe your school community is, including your strengths & weaknesses